opensesamemedia/syncstage-sdk-npm-package-tester/web-application/README.md

 ## SyncStage Desktop Agent

-To use test application you need to install [SyncStage Desktop Agent](https://public.sync-stage.com/agent/macos/prod/0.1.1/SyncStageAgent_0.1.1.dmg) on you Mac.
+To use test application you need to install SyncStage Desktop Agent on your Mac or Windows.

-## Supported browsers

-The current version of the application and the desktop agent supports only the Google Chrome browser.

 ## Documentation